 Here at Northwoods, we’re big believers that our past should always shape our future.
-This week, we’re sharing a little piece of Northwoods’ history—as told by our executive vice president and chief operating officer, Chris Carlson—to give you a glimpse into where we’ve been and where we’re heading.
-This is chapter 3 (here are chapter 1 and chapter 2 in case you missed them).
+This week, we’re sharing a little piece of Northwoods’ history to give you a glimpse into where we’ve been and where we’re heading.

 It was 2011 when the software guys from North Baltimore and Cincinnati first shared their seemingly good idea with the director from Fairfield County.

 "Could you imagine if we could give your social workers more time to be in the field?" they asked.

 Rich immediately realized the possibilities.
 The only time he knew for sure the kids under his care were safe was when his workers had the ability to spend as much time with them as possible ... but that almost never happened.

 He knew his workers could do a better job if they had more time to be out there engaging with those kids, not stuck back in the office doing paperwork.
 And he knew right away that these two software guys were onto something big—and that he could help shape it into something even bigger.

 So, he agreed to let them learn about the work he did, to learn about the lives of the workers he led, and to learn about the kids they served.